ricardonovelot/HabitTracking/README.md

 ## About the Project

-The HabitTracking app, is a SwiftUI application aimed at facilitating users to track and maintain their daily habits.
-It's a tool for setting personal goals, tracking progress, and encourage positive habit formation.
+HabitTracking it's a tool for setting personal goals, tracking progress, and encourage positive habit formation.

 ### Features